sharifulla01/Heart-Disease-Prediction-using-Machine-Learning/README.md

 Systolic blood pressure (ap_hi)
 Activity level (active)
 Smoking habit (smoke)
+These features serve as inputs to the machine learning models to predict whether an individual has heart disease.

-Machine Learning Algorithms:
+Machine Learning Algorithms
+The following algorithms have been used to train the model:

 Logistic Regression
 Random Forest Classifier
 Support Vector Machine (SVM)
 K-Nearest Neighbors (KNN)
 Decision Trees
-Evaluation Metrics:
+Evaluation Metrics

-Accuracy
-Precision
-Recall
-F1-Score
-ROC-AUC
-Key Objectives:
-Preprocess and clean the dataset to handle missing values and normalize features.
+The performance of each model is evaluated using the following metrics:

+Accuracy: Measures the percentage of correct predictions.
+Precision: Focuses on the accuracy of positive predictions.
+Recall: Measures the ability of the model to capture all positive instances.
+F1-Score: A balance between precision and recall.
+ROC-AUC: Evaluates the model's ability to distinguish between classes.
+Technologies Used
+Python: The programming language used for model development.
+Jupyter Notebook: For interactive code development.
+Pandas and NumPy: For data manipulation and preprocessing.
+Scikit-learn: For machine learning model development and evaluation.
+Matplotlib and Seaborn: For data visualization and exploratory data analysis.
+Project Objectives
+Preprocessing: Handle missing values, normalize features, and prepare the dataset for training.
-Explore feature importance using techniques like SHAP (SHapley Additive exPlanations).
+Feature Selection: Use techniques like SHAP (SHapley Additive exPlanations) to explore feature importance.
-Apply machine learning algorithms to predict the presence of heart disease.
+Model Development: Apply various machine learning algorithms to predict heart disease.
-Compare models based on performance metrics to choose the best-fit model for deployment.
+Model Comparison: Compare models using evaluation metrics and choose the best-performing one.
-Technologies Used:
-Python
-Jupyter Notebook
-Pandas and NumPy for data manipulation
-Scikit-learn for model development and evaluation Matplotlib and Seaborn for data visualization